CenturyLinkCloud/PublicKB/Release Notes/2015-11-03-cloud-platform-release-notes.md

 * __Intrusion Prevention now Generally Availabile.__ The [Intrusion Prevention Service (IPS)](https://www.ctl.io/intrusion-prevention-service/) is now available in all CenturyLink Cloud Data Centers, except for UC1.

   The product installs a Trend Micro Agent on a host machine to protect that host against known and unknown vulnerabilities to operating systems and over 100 applications.
-The IPS agent automatically scans the host for newly installed applications every 24 hours [DOES IT DO ANYTHING IF A NEW APP IS DETECTED?
-I DONT THINK JUST SCANNING FOR A NEW STUFF IS ALL THAT VALUABLE].
-Further, agent is automatically updated with patches to protect against new vulnerabilities [DO YOU KNOW HOW OFTEN ITS UPDATED?].
+The IPS agent automatically scans the host for newly installed applications every 24 hours.
+Further, agent is automatically updated with patches to protect against new vulnerabilities.
 Details on installing IPS and configuring your event notification destinations are available in the [Security section of our knowledge base](https://www.ctl.io/knowledge-base/security/#1).

   Other Service Highlights:
   * Automated installation, via Blueprints servers in CenturyLink Cloud